 We shared the carciofi al parmigiano, a salad with greens, grilled artichokes, and cherry tomatoes.
 It typically comes with Daiya cheese, but I asked for it to be omitted.

 The salad had a light, lemony dressing that enhanced without being overbearing.

 All of the vegan pizzas come with Daiya.
-David and I prefer a cheeseless pizza; however, for whatever reason there’s only one that they’ll make without cheese.
-We weren’t interested in that particular pizza, and so we ordered the funghi e salsiccia with light Daiya cheese.
+David and I prefer a cheeseless pizza.
+However, for whatever reason there’s only one that they’ll make without cheese.
+We weren’t interested in that particular pizza.
+So we ordered the funghi e salsiccia with light Daiya cheese.

 This “personal” pizza was plenty for two to share, especially with a salad and appetizer to start.

 After dinner, we walked through the city before hopping on the subway and heading to our hotel for the night.